akka/alpakka-kafka/CONTRIBUTING.md

 ## General Workflow

-This is the process for committing code into master.
+This is the process for committing code into main.

 1. Make sure you have signed the Lightbend CLA, if not, [sign it online](https://www.lightbend.com/contribute/cla/akka).